cloudant/java-cloudant/README.md

 ### Getting Started

 Now it's time to begin doing real work with Cloudant and Java.
-For detail code example for any API please go through the Test suite.
+For working code samples of any of the API's please go to our Test suite.

 Initialize your Cloudant connection by constructing a *com.cloudant.client.api.CloudantClient* supplying the *account* to connect to along with *userName or Apikey* and  *password*